 The Crest is certified as a Category II/IV boiler.
 This product has been approved for use with stainless steel vent systems.
-All venting systems used with a Crest boiler must be suitable for Category IV operation except for factory approved common vent systems operating as allowed in the Common Venting Section on page 18.
+All venting systems used with a Crest boiler must be suitable for Category IV operation except for factory approved common vent systems operating as allowed in the Common Venting Section on page 19.

-▲ WARNING Use only the materials, vent systems, and terminations listed in Tables 2A-1 and 2A-2.
+WARNING Use only the materials, vent systems, and terminations listed in Table 2A-1.
 DO NOT mix vent systems of different types or manufacturers, unless listed in this manual.
 Failure to comply could result in severe personal injury, death, or substantial property damage.
+Installations must comply with applicable

-Installations must comply with applicable national, state, and local codes.
+NOTICE Instantions must comply with applicable national, state, and local codes.
 Stainless steel vent systems must be listed as a UL-1738 approved system for the United States and a ULC-S636 approved system for Canada.

-Installation of a stainless steel vent system should adhere to the stainless steel vent manufacturer's installation instructions supplied with the vent system.
+NOTICE Installation of a stainless steel vent system should adhere to the stainless steel vent manufacturer's installation instructions supplied with the vent system.